How Will Wearables Change Your Future Marketing Strategies

 Many wearables make it more difficult to type and in turn make voice commands and voice search options much more attractive.
 This eventual shift will result in changes in keywords, increases in long tail searches, and the rise of chatbots.

-Other new technologies will blend well with wearables in the future, especially chatbots.
-Tech companies are building chatbots with advanced AI that could have a big impact on how we do web searches.
+Other new technologies will blend well with wearables in the future, especially AI-enabled chatbots, voice assistants, and the like.
+Almost all assistants and chatbots today incorporate advanced AI that could have a big impact on how we do platform-specific searches.
 The difference between these and programs like Siri is that these chatbots will remember and learn each user’s personalities and preferences.
 These chatbots will change up how people receive content and marketers will need to include chatbot strategies.

 Even More Connected